Focus and Scope

 - Confidentiality of submitted material: The Editor/Guest Editor(s) and the editorial staff will ensure that systems are in place to ensure the confidentiality and protection from misuse of material submitted to the journal while under review and the protection of authors’ and reviewers’ identities and will themselves take all reasonable steps to preserve the confidentiality of authors’ and reviewers’ identities.

-- Disclosure: The Editor/Guest Editor(s) should ensure that submitted manuscripts are processed in a confidential manner and that no content of the manuscripts will be disclosed to anyone other than the corresponding author, reviewers, as appropriate.
+- Disclosure: The Editor/Guest Editor(s) should ensure that submitted manuscripts are processed confidentially.
+No content of the manuscripts will be disclosed to anyone other than the corresponding author, reviewers, as appropriate.

 - Conflicts of Interest: The Editor/Guest Editor(s) should excuse themselves from considering a manuscript in which they have a real or potential conflict of interest resulting from competitive, collaborative, financial or other relationships or connections with any of the authors, companies or institutions connected to the manuscript.